-Report: Seahawks boost pass rush, trade for Bengals defensive end Carlos Dunlap
+Seahawks boost pass rush, trade for Bengals defensive end Carlos Dunlap

-In win-now mode and desperate to improve a defense that is on pace to allow more yards than any team in NFL history, the Seahawks on Wednesday agreed to trade for veteran defensive end Carlos Dunlap of the Cincinnati Bengals, according to reports from NFL Network and ESPN.
+In win-now mode and desperate to improve a defense that is on pace to allow more yards than any team in NFL history, the Seahawks on Wednesday agreed to trade for veteran defensive end Carlos Dunlap of the Cincinnati Bengals, for offensive lineman B.J.
+Finney and a 2021 seventh-round pick (Seattle had acquired one a year ago in the deal with Detroit for Quandre Diggs).

-NFL Network reported that Seattle will send backup offensive lineman B.J.
-Finney to the Bengals, with ESPN reporting Seattle will also deal a seventh-round draft pick to the Bengals for the 31-year-old Dunlap, who has 82½ sacks in his career and nine a year ago, but who has seen decreasing playing time with the Bengals.

-There was no immediate confirmation or further details on the compensation from Seattle.
+A source confirmed the parameters of the trade to the Seattle Times.

+The 31-year-old Dunlap has 82½ sacks in his career — making him the all-time leader in Bengals history — and nine a year ago, but had been seeing decreasing playing time the last three weeks and had made it known he wanted out of Cincinnati, going so far at one point as to post a tweet saying his house was for sale following Sunday’s loss to the Browns.

+The Seahawks were happy to oblige in giving Dunlap a fresh start — and a chance to play for a contender — in an attempt to shore up an ailing pass rush.

-Seattle must pay Dunlap $4.8 million for the rest of the season, and his contract also includes a non-guaranteed $11.25 million for the 2021 season.
+Seattle must pay Dunlap $4.8 million for the rest of the season, with the Bengals not willing to take on any of his salary, and his contract also includes a non-guaranteed $11.25 million for the 2021 season.

+Getting rid of Finney and his roughly $2 million cap hit for the rest of the season will help the Seahawks fit in Dunlap, but it could mean Seattle having to shuffle some other money around.
+The Seahawks entered the day with an estimated $3.7 million in salary cap, via OvertheCap.com.

-That could lead to a renegotiated contract of some sort over the next year or so.
+And Dunlap’s 2021 number could lead to a renegotiated contract of some sort over the next year or so.
+However, Seattle also frees up $3.5 million in cap space for the 2021 season by unloading Finney.

-However, dealing Finney makes it possible for Seattle to fit in Dunlap for the rest of the season, as he has a $3.5 cap hit for this season, and Seattle unloads his $4.5 hit for 2021.

 The Seahawks are coming off their first loss of season, 37-34 at Arizona, a defeat which only accentuated the team’s defensive issues.